cnlog/ImeStudy/FAQ.md

 Additionally it has the VK_KANJI, VK_KANA, VK_CONVERT, and VK_NONCONVERT virtual keys.

 - VK_KANJI is Hankaku/Zenkaku key to toggle Hankaku input mode and Zenkaku input mode.
-- VK_KANA is Kana key to begin the Kana (Hiragana and Katakana) input.
+- VK_KANA is Kana key to begin the Kana (Hiragana and Katakana) input or toggle the Hiragana mode and the Katakana mode.
 - VK_CONVERT is Convert key to convert the text.
 - VK_NONCONVERT is Non-Convert key to revert conversion.